-What are Methicillin-Resistant Staphylococcus Aureus (MRSA)?
+What is Methicillin-Resistant Staphylococcus Aureus (MRSA)?

 Staphylococcus aureus (SA) is a bacterium found in the nose or on the skin of approximately 3 out of 10 healthy people.
 Most people do not know that they are carrying SA bacteria.

 When these bacteria are in your nose or on the surface of your skin, they will not normally harm you.
-However, if SA does get into or through your skin, they can cause a variety of infections, such as skin and wound infections.
+However, if SA bacteria get into or through your skin, they can cause a variety of infections, such as skin and wound infections.
 Sometimes, SA can cause serious infections in your blood, lungs or other tissues.

 Why are MRSA a concern?

 People with MRSA are not more likely to have a serious infection, but if they do the infection can be much harder to treat because of resistance to common antibiotics.
 CA-MRSA strains generally respond to more kinds of antibiotics than hospitals strains although both can be difficult to treat.